taylordotfish/atomic-int/misc/crate-readme.md

 The spinlock-based fallback implementation can cause deadlocks with signal handlers.
 To avoid this, enable the feature `signal`, which blocks incoming signals while the lock is held.
-This feature is Unix-specific.
+This feature is Unix-specific; on non-Unix-like operating systems it is a no-op.

 atomic-int can optionally depend on [`libc`].
 If this dependency is enabled, atomic-int will use the C integer types from [`libc`] instead of